Out-of-equilibrium spinodal-like scaling behaviors across the magnetic first-order transitions of 2D and 3D Ising

 where the errors take into account the variation of the results when the data for the smallest values of $t_s$ are systematically excluded and when the interval of $\sigma$ allowed in the fits is varied.
 Statistical errors are negligible.
-As shown in the upper panel of Fig.~\ref{resc}, the Ansatz (\ref{estar}) provides an excellent parametrization of the data close to $\sigma_*$.
 The scaling behavior (\ref{estar}) implies that, in the limit $t_s\to\infty$ at fixed $\sigma$, the magnetization is discontinuous at the crossing point $\sigma_*$: The rescaled magnetization approaches $M\to -1$ and $M\to +1$ for $\sigma< \sigma_*$ and $\sigma>\sigma_*$, respectively, for $t_s\to\infty$.
 Corrections decay slowly, as $t_s^{-\theta}$ for $t_s\to\infty$.